products versions - {webMethods Integration 11.0 or above}

 Syncing is a powerful feature to speed development and testing but is not necessarily a good fit in a production environment where you want to take advantage of rapid auto-scaling.
 Generally, it is considered good practice for containers to be based on pre-baked images, thus ensuring consistent behavior when scaling containers or restarting them.

-In the following sections, we will outline how you can create an image for your edge runtime using the wam/wpm cli tools provided by Software AG.
+In the following sections, we will outline how you can create an image for your edge runtime using the wam/wpm cli tools provided with webMethods.

 Configure wam/wpm for local usage